 Jane Rylands, from family-focused kitchen appliance manufacturer Belling, gives us her top tips for healthier packed lunches.

-A healthy, balanced meal will give your children the energy they need to perform well in school, and can also help them to form healthy food habits that will be with them for life.
-But no parent wants to take their child’s lunchbox out of their school bag only to find they’ve barely touched their lovingly prepared heathy meal, so it’s essential that your meals appeal to little ones’ (often fussy) taste buds.
+A healthy, balanced meal will give your children the energy they need to perform well in school.
+And also help them to form healthy food habits that will be with them for life.
+But no parent wants to take their child’s lunchbox out of their school bag only to find they’ve barely touched their lovingly prepared heathy meal.
+So it’s essential that your meals appeal to little ones’ (often fussy) taste buds.
 Here, I’ll give you some tips on how to create healthier lunches that will have your kids asking for more.

 Get the balance right

 A healthy packed lunch for a school-age child should contain a good mix of all four food groups.
 According to the NHS, a balanced meal should contain roughly:

 One third carbohydrates: Active kids need energy from carbohydrates, such as bread, potatoes, pasta, and rice.
 Complex carbs contain more fibre and will keep your kids fuller for longer.
 So always prioritise wholegrain options where you can!

 One third fruit and veg: Fruits and vegetables provide the fibre needed for healthy digestion.
 And they also contain a multitude of vital vitamins and minerals that growing kids need to stay healthy.
 They can be cooked, raw, dried, or canned.
 As long as your kids are getting their five-a-day, you can’t really go wrong.

 One sixth protein: Protein builds muscle and helps the body to repair itself.
 Lean meats, fish, poultry, and eggs are all great sources of protein.
 But don’t overlook veggie sources, like beans or legumes, too.